From matter to materials and life - in the molecular kitchen for tomorrow's innovations

 • Research at highest electromagnetic fields with the facilities ELBE and HLD.

 For construction and operation of scientific large-scale facilities and research infrastructures, including the experiments for scientific use and user support, it is necessary that the Helmholtz researchers are intensively committed to the research.
-Therefore, about 20 percent of the programme resources are allocated to the large-scale facilities for “in-house research”, frequently in close collaboration with other Helmholtz Association research fields.
-The research scientists from the participating Helmholtz Centres work together closely in this regard with universities, research institutes and industry.
+Therefore, about 20 percent of the program resources are allocated to the large-scale facilities for “in-house research”, frequently in close collaboration with other Helmholtz Association research fields.
+The research scientists from the participating Helmholtz Centers work together closely in this regard with universities, research institutes and industry.
 In all cases, the in-house research is intensively linked with the use of the MML research infrastructures.
-For this purpose, an organisational structure for in-house research within the Programme MML and parallel to the so-called Facility Topics was installed - “In-house research on structure, dynamics and function of matter at large-scale facilities” - with five research themes:
+For this purpose, an organizational structure for in-house research within the MML Program and parallel to the so-called Facility Topics was installed: “In-house research on structure, dynamics and function of matter at large-scale facilities”, with five research themes:

-In the research theme Extreme states of matter: From cold ions to hot plasmas, fundamental issues are examined concerning the behaviour of matter in strong or extreme fields.
-Also the dynamics of structural changes in (bio-) molecules, which take place within the femtosecond range, are observed.
+In the research theme Extreme states of matter: From cold ions to hot plasmas, fundamental issues are examined concerning the behavior of matter in strong or extreme fields.
+The dynamics of structural changes in (bio-) molecules, which take place within the femtosecond range, are also observed.